Certifications / Microsoft

 The first best practice is to monitor the Azure Security Center continuously.
 All possible threats and security events are accounted for on its dashboard.
 Make sure that each threat is resolved promptly.
 Generally, the best way to do this is to dedicate a team or persons to a specific type of threat.
 That way, there is no confusion or finger-pointing if a situation escalates.

 In addition to outlining security threats, Azure Security Center has a dashboard card called Azure Secure Score.
-On a scale from 1 to 100, Azure will rate how secure your applications are.
+On a scale from 1 to 100, Azure will rate your applications' security.
 Ensure the Secure Score is turned on for all applications.

 Inject Secrets at Run Time

-In the wild west days of development, database or API passwords were placed directly into the application files.
+In the Wild West days of development, database or API passwords were placed directly into the application files.
 However, it is now a best practice to ensure this never happens.
-Any production password placed in an application file is a big violation of our customer's trust.
-Instead, make sure that the password (also known as the secret) is injected at run time.
+Any production password placed in an application file is a big violation of our customers' trust.
+Instead, ensure that the password (known as the secret) is injected at run time.

-This is a DevOps strategy that ensures that no one will actually know that password.
-Instead, when the application is built in Azure DevOps, an encrypted key will simply be decrypted, and access to the specific resource will be granted.
+This DevOps strategy ensures that no one will know that password.
+Instead, when the application is built in Azure DevOps, an encrypted key is decrypted, and access to the specific resource is granted.

 Web Application Firewalls

-Lastly, I would be remiss to speak of best practices without mentioning Web Application Firewalls (WAF's).
+Lastly, I would be remiss in speaking of best practices without mentioning Web Application Firewalls (WAFs).
 A WAF is configured directly on your Application Gateway in Azure and helps detect malicious requests sent to your web application.
-It will protect from numerous threats such as SQL injection and cross-site scripting (XSS) attacks.
+It will protect from numerous threats, such as SQL injection and cross-site scripting (XSS) attacks.
 Also, an Azure WAF can protect up to forty websites, so don't worry about setting up one after another.

-It also allows the user to filter all sorts of different requests.
-For instance, a company can block certain countries and regions from accessing their web application.
-It also comes with numerous other rules and is fully customizable.
-To configure a WAF, simply head over to the Azure Portal, and type it into the search bar.
+It also allows the user to filter various requests.
+For instance, a company can block certain countries and regions from accessing its web application.
+It comes with numerous other rules and is fully customizable.
+To configure a WAF, head over to the Azure Portal and type it into the search bar.

 Wrap Up

-Remember to always think about the three best practices: always control user access, implement secure governance, and safeguard data and resources.
+Always consider the three best practices: control user access, implement secure governance, and safeguard data and resources.
 Control user access by leveraging the least privileged AD groups and MFA.
 Implement data governance by limiting the number of admins and always having a dedicated auditor.
 Safeguard data and resources by monitoring your security score like a hawk.
 And remember, a security score is only as useful as the number of resources it measures!

 Download